aiden-richard/minecraft-server/README.md

 # Overview
 This repo contains the set up files for a public facing Minecraft server.
 This README will go over how I host the Minecraft server which is served on my domain at: mc.pointtomyserver.xyz (using a whitelist for invited players and filtered network traffic with Cloudflare zero-trust).
+If the domain is typed into a web browser, a live google earth style map of the server is shown.

 When building this server (still a work in progress), I experimented with a few different stacks but landed on a setup that I think is pretty clean.